 This balanced approach ensures that while everyone gets access, no single user hogs resources, maintaining equilibrium during peak times.

-Traffic Management and Queueing
+Traffic management and queueing

 Just like a bustling store, traffic management and queueing systems in eCommerce platforms ensure order during chaos.
 By intelligently prioritizing requests, these systems ensure that crucial transactions, like checkouts and payments, get processed without delays, even during the heaviest traffic moments.